GovernorFancyPants/desolaterunner/_drafts/_posts/race-reports/2017-09-08-race-report-swedish-alpine-ultra-2017.md

 **A few reflections**

 This was my first race using mainly a fluid source of energy.
-I was using Tailwind, worked well, difficult to load up
+I was using Tailwind which worked really well for me.
+The taste is of course a bit sweet but I noticed the "Naked" taste worked best for me, with very little taste and barely no after taste.
+The only problem I haven't worked out yet is how to load up in an efficient way.

 It has never felt this "easy", steady pace, perfect conditions etc